Workmans Comp Lawyers Pittsburgh, PA

 There are situations when an employee is injured at work where he or she may not be eligible to receive workers’ compensation benefits

 When employees in Pennsylvania are injured at work, they may eligible to receive benefits under their employer’s workers’ compensation plan.
 Although most injuries are covered, regardless of if the injury is the fault of the employer or the fault of the employee, there are certain situations where workers’ compensation benefits cannot be applied.
+Our Pittsburgh workers compensation attorneys will help you and determine the full dollar value of your PA work comp claim.

 According to the Occupational Safety and Health Administration, there are times where an employer is not required to record the injury, making the employee ineligible for benefits under the workers’ compensation system.
 For example, employees cannot receive compensation for their injuries if: